-A visit to the Namaqua National Park is the great one to combine with a road trip to Namibia or a drive to Kalahari.
+The Namaqua National Park is one of the main attractions in the Northern Cape.
+A visit to the park is the great one to combine with a road trip to Namibia.
 To visit it as a weekend trip from Cape Town is not the best option you’ll end up spending more time driving to and back than enjoying the flowers.

 Things to do on the Flower Route

 Some places on the West Coast are famous for being amazing spots for practicing water sports.
 Langebaan is one of them.
 In summer this small town turns into a kitesurfing mecca.
 Hundreds of locals and tourists from all over the world come here to surf.
 Even to watch dozens of kites gliding in the sky is spectacular.
 Langebaan is one of the best places in the country to learn to kitesurf.
 We took our first lessons here.
 It wasn’t easy though.
 Summer is the windiest time here and in spring during the flower season, there might be no wind at all but it’s just another reason to come to the West Coast again for the December holiday.

 If you’re looking for a winter-spring water activity in the area head to Elands Bay, one of the best surfing spots in this part of the country.
 Unlike with kitesurfing surfing conditions in winter are the best.
 You can stay in Elands Bay for a couple of days and in between surfing sessions drive around the fields of flowers.